Ever wondered what antioxidants really are? And why they’re always top of dermatologists’ list of skin priorities? Our easy expert guide explains all.

 How to find the best antioxidant skincare products

-There’s just one rule to remember.
-Make sure your antioxidant products come in dark bottles or tubes rather than jars.
 “Antioxidants can break down quickly, especially when exposed to air and sunlight, so they need to be formulated very carefully to ensure they remain effective,” Dr. Mahto adds.

 From serums you can pop on before your night cream to clever sunscreens offering double protection, we’ve rounded up the best antioxidant products to add to to your routine.
 Take three seconds out to layer one on today and your skin will thank you…

-Best all-rounder antioxidant serum
+Best antioxidant skincare products

 SkinCeuticals C E Ferulic Vitamin C Serum